AmberWilkie/snack-app/README.md

     gem 'coveralls', require: false end
 ```
+-- Ok, you guys know what to do. `Bundle`.
+Commit often, push up when you feel like it.
+Moving on. --

 * Delete the Windows gem at the bottom if you're not working in Windows
 * `bundle install`
 * `bundle exec rails generate rspec:install`